timescale/docs/timescaledb/how-to-guides/write-data/about-writing-data.md

 inserts to the most recent time intervals.
 Inserting data with recent time values gives
 [excellent performance](https://www.timescale.com/blog/timescaledb-vs-6a696248104e/).
-If instead your workload involves frequent updates to old time intervals, you may see lower write throughput.
+However, if you need to make frequent updates to older time intervals, you might see lower write throughput.
 </highlight>